PerryFinn/im-bun-better-app/README.md

 # im-debug-better-app

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, Elysia, TRPC, and more.
+A modern TypeScript stack that combines React, TanStack Router, Elysia, TRPC, and more.

 ## Features